Updated: Sep 8

 The Sacrum and Coccyx

-Inside your pelvis there are many vertebrae.
-Just like the vertebrae of your spine but, in the pelvis, these bones are fused.
+Inside your pelvis, there are many vertebrae.
+Just like the vertebrae of your spine only these vertebrae in your pelvis are fused.
 One group of vertebrae, the easy one to palpate consists of 5 bones that form the Sacrum.
-The sacrum is located between the Posterior Iliac Spines so, first press down on the crests of your ilia again, then slide your thumbs backwards and find the Posterior Ilia Spine that runs between the PSIS and PIIS. (getting used to the medical lingo yet ;-) Then move the tips of your thumbs medially (toward the midline of the spine) so the first joint of your thumbs rest on that PIS.
-Your finger tips will usually sink into a slight depression that is softer than the PIS.
-They are pressing into the left and right side of the sacrum.
+The sacrum is located between the Posterior Iliac Spines so, first press down on the crests of your ilia again, then slide your thumbs backward and find the Posterior Ilia Spine that runs between the PSIS and PIIS. (getting used to the medical lingo yet ;-) Then move the tips of your thumbs medially (toward the midline of the spine) so the first joint of your thumbs rest on that PIS.
+Your fingertips will usually sink into a slight depression that is softer than the PIS.
+They are pressing into the left and right sides of the sacrum.
 Take a few breaths to move your thumbs back and forth between this softer depression of the sacrum and the iliac spine.
 As you feel the space between these 2 bones, you are feeling the Sacro-Iliac joints.
 When this is clear, you can move your thumbs more medially on the sacrum where you will feel more boney bits at the midline.
-These are the spinous processes of each vertebrae of the sacrum.
+These are the spinous processes of each vertebra of the sacrum.
 Palpate each of them, up and down, and you will discover that there are five of them, and, as you keep moving down further you will get to some smaller bones at the bottom.
 These fused bones form the point of the arrow of the Sacrum called the tailbone or Coccyx.
 Harder to count, so just trust there are 4.
-Work your thumbs down to the end (you might need to switch to your finger tips at some point to get there) and you can feel the tip of your Coccyx.
+Work your thumbs down to the end (you might need to switch to your fingertips at some point to get there) and you can feel the tip of your Coccyx.

 Now, while you're there, do as Guruji would say and "Squeeze your Anus" a few times and you will feel some muscle action here.
 Welcome to the posterior muscular aspect of your Mula Bandha.
 The many aspects of the Bandhas will be covered later.